A close look at the richest badminton players in the world

 One of the greatest badminton players of the 21st century, Chen Long has won almost every major tournament there is to win in the badminton fraternity.
 The shuttler, hailing from China, is a former world number one who held the pole position for 76 consecutive weeks from December 2014 to July 2016.
 His medal tally is also quite impressive and includes a gold medal at the 2016 Rio Olympics and two gold medals at the Asian Games (in team events) in 2010 and 2018.
 In addition, he has won the World Championships twice in consecutive years (2014 and 2015), and the Asian Championships once (2017).

-According to various reports, Chen Long, in 2023, has a net worth of around USD 8 million (INR 66 crore approx.).
+According to various reports, Chen Long, in 2023, has a net worth of around USD 8 million.
 He is one of the richest badminton players in the world, even two years after his retirement in 2021.

 Taufik Hidayat